riboviz/riboviz/docs/user/run-vignette.md

 Workflow finished!
 (OK)
 ```

-* For full information on how to run the Nextflow workflow, the options available, and troubleshooting advice, see [Running the RiboViz Nextflow workflow](./prep-riboviz-run-nextflow.md)
+* For full information on how to run the Nextflow workflow, the options available, and troubleshooting advice, see [Running the riboviz Nextflow workflow](./prep-riboviz-run-nextflow.md)

 ---